 APPROVAL OF ACQUISITION OF AN EASEMENT BY THE MONROE COUNTY WATER AUTHORITY PURSUANT TO §1096(6-a) OF NEW YORK’S PUBLIC AUTHORITIES LAW

-WHEREAS, The Monroe County Water Authority (“Authority”) intends to provide public water service to 6997 Appletree Avenue and Part of Vacant Land on Dublin Road[Address] located in the Town of Bergen[Town]; and
+WHEREAS, The Monroe County Water Authority (“Authority”) intends to provide public water service to 6997 Appletree Avenue and Part of Vacant Land on Dublin Road located in the Town of Bergen; and

 WHEREAS, the acquisition of the easement is necessary for operation, maintenance and the future replacement of the water main which will allow the Authority to continue to reliably provide potable water supply to the area; and

-WHEREAS, the easement is located along the frontage of 6997 Appletree Avenue[Address] (Tax Acct.
-No. 13.0-1-59.211X-X-X), which is owned by The Broadway Group LLC d/b/a TBG Alabama, LLC [Owner]; and
+WHEREAS, the easement is located along the frontage of 6997 Appletree Avenue (Tax Acct.
+No. 13.0-1-59.211), which is owned by The Broadway Group LLC d/b/a TBG Alabama, LLC; and

-WHEREAS, the easement is located along the frontage of Part of Vacant Land on Dublin Road[Address] (Tax Acct.
-No. 14.0-1-16.1X-X-X), which is owned by The Dennis and Cynthia Burke [Owner]; and
+WHEREAS, the easement is located along the frontage of Part of Vacant Land on Dublin Road (Tax Acct.
+No. 14.0-1-16.1), which is owned by The Dennis and Cynthia Burke; and

 WHEREAS, §1096(6-a) of New York’s Public Authorities Law requires the Authority to obtain the prior approval of the Town Board for the above-referenced acquisition; now therefore be it

-RESOLVED, that the Town hereby approves of the Authority’s acquisition of the frontage easement located at 6997 Appletree Avenue and Part of Vacant Land on Dublin Road[Address] in accordance with §1096(6-a) of the New York Public Authorities Law and be it further
+RESOLVED, that the Town hereby approves of the Authority’s acquisition of the frontage easement located at 6997 Appletree Avenue and Part of Vacant Land on Dublin Road in accordance with §1096(6-a) of the New York Public Authorities Law and be it further

 RESOLVED that a copy of this resolution be provided to the Authority